Lawxsz/telegram-auto-forward-message/README.md

 # 🎆 How to setup
-- pip install time, telethon
+- pip install -r requirements.txt
 - First, put your api hash id, id and your number in forward.py, here is a picture attached.
 - Then in channels.txt put the URLS https://t.me/lawoficial for example, here will go the urls of the channels where you want to autopublish, from factory I put that every 2 minutes autopublish, you can edit that!